(moderate updates since original post)

-Overall, there is good but not decisive evidence against socialism generally speaking.
-It’s an open question whether one could design a particular form of socialism – either one which leverages worker cooperatives while maintaining competitive markets and a reasonably sized government, or one which has some sophisticated and well-incentivized form of central planning – that would be worth testing in place of the current capitalist system.
-However, for those who are interested in radical change, we think it is fair to say that there are probably more worthwhile possibilities besides socialism.
+Overall, there is good though not decisive evidence against socialist ideas.
+One might be able to design a particular form of socialism – either one which leverages worker cooperatives while maintaining competitive markets and a reasonably sized government, or one which has some sophisticated and well-incentivized form of central planning – that is worth small-scale testing.
+(However, there are better ideas besides socialism for those who are interested in radical change.)

-In addition, the reality of a socialist system if Americans decide to implement one will very probably be worse than ideal socialism and worse than the status quo.
+But the reality of a socialist system if Americans decide to implement one will probably be worse than the status quo.
 And there is no guarantee that socialist change would be a peaceful process.
 Therefore, we should prefer that Americans have more faith in capitalism and resistance to socialism.

 This finding is too weak and uncertain to be justified as a main cause priority.
 However, it still has interesting implications for Effective Altruism.
 Numerous writers have alleged that charity is worse than it seems because it could reinforce capitalism, and argued that EAs have a duty of justice to promote new economic systems that could help the developing world escape poverty.
 However, the finding here means that this argument must be reversed.
 Charity is extra good because it reinforces capitalism, and EAs have a duty of justice to reinforce (and refine) capitalism in order to help the developing world.
 Of course neither of these arguments actually make sense - the number of people whose political attitudes are actually changed by philanthropy is negligible as far as anyone can tell, and the "duty of justice" is a moral falsehood.
 But as far as philosophical debates are concerned, a good deal of academic orthodoxy will have to be revised in the light of this new idea that capitalist systems are usually superior to socialist systems.